mCaptcha/pow_sha256/readme.md

 - PoW datatype now saves the calculation result to be used for checking proof validity given input
 - `is_valid_proof` method to do the above mentioned
+- PoW datatype no longer saves `u128` values as these are unsupported by popular serialization formats (CBOR, Msgpack, ...)
+- `is_sufficient_difficulty` method to check difficulty with new changes

 Other small changes have also been included of various importance but mostly just stylistic/ease of use improvements.